 On November 26, 2025, a massive fire engulfed the Wang Fuk Court public housing complex in Tai Po, Hong Kong, killing at least 159 people and injuring dozens more, in the city's deadliest disaster since 1948.
 The blaze raced up bamboo scaffolding wrapped in substandard plastic netting and across windows sealed with flammable foam boards, in a complex that was mid‑renovation and had a history of resident complaints about fire hazards and opaque contracting.
 As evidence of shoddy materials, falsified safety reports, and disabled fire alarms emerged, police and Hong Kong's anti‑corruption agency arrested more than 20 people linked to the construction and fire‑services contractors.

 Public grief quickly turned into calls for accountability—petitions demanding an independent inquiry, reform of construction oversight, and support for displaced residents.
-Beijing and the Hong Kong government responded by treating some of this activism as a threat to national security: student organizers and former local politicians were arrested for alleged ‘sedition,’ national security police detained a 71‑year‑old man over social‑media posts, and on December 6 the Office for Safeguarding National Security summoned foreign media to warn them against ‘false information’ and ‘smearing’ the government’s disaster response ahead of a tightly controlled Legislative Council election with no opposition candidates.
-The Wang Fuk Court fire has thus become a test of whether disaster‑driven public scrutiny can exist under Hong Kong’s post‑2020 national security regime.
+Beijing and the Hong Kong government responded by treating some of this activism as a threat to national security: student organizers and former local politicians were arrested for alleged 'sedition,' national security police detained a 71‑year‑old man over social‑media posts, and on December 6 the Office for Safeguarding National Security summoned foreign media to warn them against 'false information' and 'smearing' the government's disaster response.
+The December 7 Legislative Council election proceeded with only a marginal turnout increase to 31.9%.
+By mid‑December, the government had constituted a judge‑led inquiry under David Lok with a nine‑month timeline, moved to dissolve the estate's owners' committee, and continued rehousing 4,600 displaced residents—even as the conviction of media tycoon Jimmy Lai on December 15 underscored the broader crackdown on dissent that now frames Hong Kong's response to the Wang Fuk Court disaster.

 Official death toll from the November 26 high‑rise blaze, Hong Kong’s deadliest fire in roughly 75 years.